Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 These tools are both usable on hard surfaces, but the soft roller is more efficient on this surface, while the multi-floor LED is better on carpets.

-Underneath, both tools have seals around the rollers – a significant reason they did well despite the lack of airflow.
+Both tools have seals around the rollers underneath, which is a significant reason they performed well despite the lack of airflow.

-The blue felt material provides a seal that funnels debris towards the suction chamber, improving cleaning efficiency.
+The blue felt material provides a seal that funnels debris toward the suction chamber, improving cleaning efficiency.

 These tools rely on agitation versus airflow to pick up debris.

-One surprising aspect for me is how well the multi-floor LED picks up on hard surfaces.
+One surprising aspect is how well the multi-floor LED picks up on hard surfaces.

 You’ll also notice it has three LEDs on both sides to help illuminate the path.

-This efficiency isn’t typical for most standard nozzles and is a plus if you don’t want to spend a premium on the S65P variant that’s more expensive.
+This efficiency isn’t typical for most standard nozzles and is a plus if you don’t want to spend a premium on the more expensive S65P variant.

 Even with heavier pet litter, it made a clean pass even in the eco setting.